 CDS 104.
 Introductory Concepts for Dynamical Systems.
 6 units (2-0-4); third term.
-Prerequisites: Ma 1, Ma 2 (or equivalent).
+Prerequisites: Ma 1, Ma 2 (or equivalent); it is recommended that this course be taken concurrently with CDS 273.
 This course teaches basic concepts in mathematics and dynamics that are required for CDS 110 and CDS 140.
 It is intended as a tutorial for nonmajors who plan to do further course work in CDS but may not have adequate preparation in linear algebra and ordinary differential equations.
 Topics to be covered include linear ODEs in one variable, linear algebra, eigenvalues and eigenvectors, coupled linear ODEs, stability of OEDs.
 Extensive use of examples based on modeling of physical, biological, and information systems using differential equations and linear algebra.
 Instructor: Koon.

 CDS 110 ab.
 Introductory Control Theory.
-12 units (3-0-9) first, 9 units (3-0-6) second terms.
+9 units (3-0-6); first, second terms.
 Prerequisites: Ma 1 and Ma 2 or equivalents; ACM 95/100 may be taken concurrently.
 An introduction to analysis and design of feedback control systems, including classical control theory in the time and frequency domain.
 Modeling of physical, biological, and information systems using linear and nonlinear differential equations.
 Stability and performance of interconnected systems, including use of block diagrams, Bode plots, the Nyquist criterion, and Lyapunov functions.
 Robustness and uncertainty management in feedback systems through stochastic and deterministic methods.
 Introductory random processes, Kalman filtering, and norms of signals and systems.
 The first term of this course is taught concurrently with CDS 101, but includes additional lectures, reading, and homework that is focused on analytical techniques for design and synthesis of control systems.
 Instructor: Murray.